abhishekjhaa/migration-example/README.md

+Most of my time was spent on building the microservice functionality and architecting the migration strategy.

+For the microservices, my focus was on establishing clear domain boundaries and clean, consistent APIs.
+I introduced shared libraries, payload validation, and enforced the JSON:API response spec along with Swagger documentation.
+These design choices improve developer productivity and ensure consistency across teams as the system scales.

+I also added comprehensive integration tests to validate end-to-end behavior and catch regressions early.
+Since the business logic is relatively straightforward, unit tests were not necessary at this stage; however, as the system grows in complexity, we can layer them in for deeper coverage.

+On the migration front, my emphasis was on ensuring the ORM-based logic matches the original stored procedures, preserving business correctness while modernizing the stack.
+I’ve documented the detailed migration architecture and process in the Architecture.md file.

+For Docker builds, I ensured they are reproducible and platform-agnostic—the deploy-local command runs seamlessly (tested on macOS).

+I used AI coding agents to accelerate certain steps, such as generating CloudFormation templates and consolidating documentation, though I’ve marked the parts I couldn’t fully verify yet.

+Overall, this effort modernizes the system into a scalable, observable, and developer-friendly architecture, ready for CI/CD and trunk-based delivery.

 # Order Management System - Microservices Architecture

 A modernized Order Management System built with NestJS microservices, featuring PostgreSQL, Redis caching, and production-ready AWS ECS deployment.